SOHAM7110/Workshop-Booking---Soham-Kandalkar/README.md

 Ans - I tried using a single color scheme so that the website looks consistent and uniform
-      I created colored headers, section titles with a side color bar and colored table headers The colors used have meaning :
+      I created colored headers, section titles with a side color bar and colored table headers The colors used have meaning i.e. Green for success, Amber for pending, Blue for actions and            indigo for details

-          - Green for success

-          - Amber for pending

-          - Blue for actions

-          - indigo for details

 - How did you ensure responsiveness across devices?